ntacv/ntacv.github.io/README.md

 12. [ ] SEO (meta, sitemap.xml, robots.txt) opti SSR SSG (nextjs)
 articles esilv & medium

-mini game: at the top:find this small image somewhere in the page and precisely clisk on it. at the place: send notif to me,good job youve been hacked and tracked because you follow internet advices. thank you for playing my game from iP address
+mini game: at the top:find this small image somewhere in the page and precisely clisk on it. at the place: send notif to me,good job youve been hacked and tracked because you follow internet advices. thank you for playing my game from <iP address location>

 link to external or new tabs: add arrow up icon ↗️